Shape the future of student life at Sunderland Students' Union and come work with us!

 Student Communities Officers will work with staff and student volunteers to deliver the vision of engaging students through community organising and mobilisation within their faculty, resulting in an expansion and deepening of engagement between the broad range of students at our institution and Your SU.

-There are two positions available:
+There are three positions available:

 These positions are only open to students whose studies are based in Sunderland.
 You are only eligible for the position relevant to your faculty.